wubaoyuan/CNN-FCF-CVPR-2019/README.md

 ## Running time analysis
 We now analyze the realtime reduction rate of our method.
 Considering that the convolution operation of each filter on GPU is independently, and dozens of process are conducted in parallel, we can not get the realtime reduction rate on GPU.
 The following experiments are conducted on CPU with ResNet34.

-### Single layer
+#### Single layer
-We first present the single layer running time reduction rate, our customized convolution is composed by squeeze, conv, expand, we also give the proportion of these three operation in the customized convolution, respectively.
+We first present the single layer running time reduction rate, our customized convolution is composed by squeeze, conv, expand, we also give the proportion of these three operations in the customized convolution, respectively.

 <table class="tg">
   <tr>